sanjana-roy/sanjana-roy.github.io/Kang/Kang.md

 ## Conclusion

 As with any study of spatial analysis, digitally analysing real-world phenomenon inevitably introduces many avenues for uncertainty.
 The COVID-19 pandemic has led many researchers to investigate patterns of human behaviour and need during these difficult times.
 Kang et al. (2020) produces a study that is easily reproducible given the OpenSource code they provide along with their research.
 Work like this is essential to understanding patterns of access to healthcare resources across different contexts.
 A more thorough investigation into boundary effects and network calculations as well as the inclusion of all steps of data cleaning into the code can increase the robustness of this analysis and its capacity for reproduction and replicability.
 Overall, the study provides a good first step into analysing spatial accessibility to COVID-19 healthcare resources and its OpenSource nature allows for contributions from other researchers to provide suggestions and feedback on the study in order to improve its applicability in our world, truly utilizing the benefits of the OpenSource field.

+## Acknowledgements

+Thank you to the OpenSource GIScience class with whom I worked collaboratively to make changes and adjustments to the code.